jdaugherty-bdl/SimpleRelm/README.md

 > ⚠️ **Status:** SimpleRelm is under active development.
 APIs and examples may evolve as features are added and real-world scenarios are covered.
 Feedback, issues, and PRs are welcome.

+> ❗ **.NET Framework 4.8 ONLY** ❗For the .NET Core 9 version of this library, please go to https://github.com/jdaugherty-bdl/CoreRelm

 Documentation: https://jdaugherty-bdl.github.io/SimpleRelm/index.html

 ---